 Many of the stares were harmless and born of mere curiosity.
 Kaede’s black pseudo-uniform did look Weichsen enough, especially with the insignia of a honorary lieutenant and a Knight’s Cross hanging beneath her collar.
 However her hair was clearly not that of a common human.
 Perhaps it was no surprise that most soldiers, who came from the common peasantry and had never ventured beyond their local communities, would gawk at the sight of a Samaran.

-Nevertheless, there were also others whose lingering gaze were of a far more perverse nature.
+Nevertheless, there were others whose lingering gazes were of a far more licentious nature.
 It grew especially bad as she walked past the camp of an infantry unit with more wounded than healthy soldiers.
 The formation had clearly been devastated in the last battle, and its morale was rock bottom as even its officers sat around drinking bottles of alcohol in broad daylight.

 “Heyyyy sweetie!”
 A swaying soldier who was clearly drunk called out to her.
 “Yer a sight for sore eyes!”

 “Wanna do something fun?
 Before the next battle kills us all?”

 “Come on, you’ll enjoy it!”
 Even their sergeant barked.
 “They don’t call me Big Jonathan for nothing!
 I’ll make that cute midriff feel even firmer!”
 He finished before the entire group began laughing.

 Kaede shivered as she could taste a repugnant bile rise in her throat.
 She could almost feel the vulgar thoughts these soldiers projected upon her as they undressed her with their eyes.
 Their salacious heckles made her feel dirty from the inside.
 She would much rather endure the patronizing sneers of aristocrats than deal with this.